Get connected to us for even more Pine Bush news and events!

-You may have seen a recent article in the Times Union about our restoration work.
-Would you like to find out more about the 3,300 acre preserve that you live next to?
+Chat with Staff Hour JUNE 28 at 7PM Would you like to find out more about the 3,300 acre preserve that you live next to?
 We’d like to meet our neighbors and hear your questions, ideas and thoughts on any aspect of living next door to us.
 Enjoy a cup of coffee and chat with our staff during this quarterly hour-long gathering.
-The next meeting is June 22 at 7pm.
-Click here to read the full TU article.
+Sign up by calling 518-456-0655 or www.AlbanyPineBush.org/events

-Karner Blue Butterfly Walks May 27, 29 and June 4 Don’t miss this chance to join our staff on a 0.9 mile hike to see the Karner blue butterfly.
+Karner blue butterfly walks!
+MAY 19 & 20 Don’t miss this chance to join us on a 0.9-mile hike to see the Karner blue butterfly.
 Once common in the glacial Lake Albany sand belt, the Karner blue has plummeted in numbers over the past 40 years and is now listed as a federally- endangered species.
 Come learn about the natural history of the Karner blue and our efforts to rescue this species from the brink of extinction.
-All ages.
-Programs are $3 per person/$5 per family.
-Pre-registration is required.
-For more information and to sign up for any of these programs, please visit www.AlbanyPineBush.org/events or call 518-456-0655.
+Ages 6+.
+Registration required.

 Happening on the ground…